Minan1212/crypto-journal-2025/week01.md

 # Week 01 – Caesar Cipher

 ## 🔐 Topic Summary:
-This week I learned about the **Caesar Cipher**, one of the earliest and simplest encryption techniques.
+This week I learned about the **Caesar Cipher**, one of the earliest and most basic encryption techniques.

-It works by shifting each letter of the plaintext by a fixed number of positions in the alphabet.
-For example, a shift of +3 means A becomes D, B becomes E, etc.
+The Caesar Cipher works by **shifting each letter in the plaintext by a fixed number of positions** in the alphabet.
+For example, a shift of +3 transforms A into D, B into E, and so on.

-This cipher is **monoalphabetic** and **symmetric**, meaning the same key (shift value) is used for both encryption and decryption.
-It’s simple but not secure by today’s standards.
+It is a **monoalphabetic substitution cipher** and **symmetric**, meaning the same key is used for both encryption and decryption.

+While it's easy to implement and understand, it offers **very weak security** and is not used in real-world systems.

 ---